-The honey soy glazed chicken is so irresistibly good that I had a hard time photographing it without sneaking tastes.
+It’s is so irresistibly good I had a hard time photographing it without sneaking tastes.

-If you’re serving this with rice, you can get that going too.
-Once the chicken comes out of the oven, cut it into bite-sized pieces and toss it with the honey soy sauce over a high flame for a few minutes to glaze it.
+- When the chicken comes out of the oven, cut it into bite-sized pieces and add it to the skillet with the honey soy mixture.

-That’s it!
 Scoop some rice into a bowl with a generous heap of honey soy chicken on top.
-Sprinkle on chopped scallions.
-Dinner!

-If you’re wanting to get more delicious dinners on the table fast, here’s how to see all the quick and easy recipes on Panning The Globe.
-(Keep clicking on “next page” to see them all)
+If you’re craving more delicious dinners on the table fast, here’s how to see all the quick and easy recipes on Panning The Globe.
+Keep clicking on “next page” to see them all